SkylineCommunications/ChatOps-Extensions/README.md

 ![Items](https://user-images.githubusercontent.com/109528797/186423143-bab59820-8e45-4315-a192-24b34398b502.png)

-* Connect your dataminer system to the cloud if it is not yet [Cloud Connected](https://docs.dataminer.services/user-guide/Cloud_Platform/AboutCloudPlatform/Connecting_your_DataMiner_System_to_the_cloud.html).
+* Connect your DataMiner System to the cloud if it is not yet [Cloud Connected](https://docs.dataminer.services/user-guide/Cloud_Platform/AboutCloudPlatform/Connecting_your_DataMiner_System_to_the_cloud.html).

 * Grant access with [Admin Consent](https://docs.dataminer.services/user-guide/Cloud_Platform/CloudAdminApp/Granting_admin_consent.html).